Resonant instabilities mediated by drag and electrostatic interactions in laboratory and astrophysical dusty plasmas: Applications: Laboratory dusty plasmas

 Another possible means of producing these streaming instabilities in the laboratory is accelerating particles electrostatically through a static medium.
 This presents particular challenges for the acoustic RDI, as the dust must experience a restoring force maintaining its velocity over several stopping distances.
 For example, under the parameters considered in the above laboratory model, the electric field gradient required to maintain the dust traveling at the neutral sound speed is $0.82$kV/cm (substantially higher than the breakdown voltage), which would need to be present over distances much longer than $\csn/\nudn=4.0$cm.
 Producing such conditions in a plasma environment would present challenges due to sheath effects and resultant nonuniform potential profiles, such that is may not be possible to simultaneously probe both plasma and neutral streaming instabilities with this approach.

-If only the acoustic RDI is considered, meaning the background gas may remain non-ionized, producing a uniform electric field becomes simple, and electrostatic acceleration becomes more viable.
+If only the acoustic RDI is considered, meaning the background gas may remain in a neutral state, producing a uniform electric field becomes simple, and electrostatic acceleration becomes more viable.
 The electric field required to balance (Epstein) drag is

 As long as this is kept below the breakdown voltage of the gas, the remaining constraint is a sufficiently long chamber for the time of flight to be much longer than the stopping time.
 Without a plasma to charge the dust, some other method of charging must be used.
 For solid dust grains, possible methods include contact with an electrode and UV irradiation.\cite{sternovskyChargingDustParticles2001} Another possibility is the production of charged droplets using an electrospray device.\cite{princeIonicLiquidsElectrospray2012,rosell-llompartGenerationMonodisperseDroplets1994}